 Story Of Waqqas Malik: Founder Of Dear Sir | Young Entrepreneur With Great Goals

-Waqqas malik is founder of Dear Sir, an innovative educational startup, which YouTube channel crossed 6 million subscribers family within just 250 videos.
-He is passionate young entrepreneur with great goals.
-Today we go chance to with him, Lets know more about his entrepreneurial journey.
+Waqqas malik is the founder of Dear Sir, an innovative educational startup, which YouTube channel crossed 6 million subscribers family within just 250 videos.
+He is a passionate young entrepreneur with great goals.
+Today we go chance to with him, Let’s know more about his entrepreneurial journey.

 We hope this can inspire you to become a successful person too!
-It is worth listening to successful entrepreneur or to people who share their success stories?
+It is worth listening to a successful entrepreneur or to people who share their success stories.
 We can significantly learn many things from the experiences of them, by listening to their story.

 Excerpts from our exclusive interview with him: